Liu-CWB/tahope/docs/source/example/OBS_INTRO.rst

 Briefder introduction of TAHOPE observations
 ===========================================

-The spatial distribution of observation instruments are around Taiwan (Fig 1.).
+The spatial distribution of observation instruments are around Taiwan (Fig 1).

-The part of observation raw and processing data are supplid from Central Weather Bureau(CWB).
+The part of observation raw and processed data are supplid by Central Weather Bureau (Table 1).